salilkoirala46/MedicalManagementSystem/README.md

 # Medical Management system
-This is a project description for ontology
+This is a medical management system

 Setup